2012 Ford F150 Towing Capacity (An ultimate guide with towing charts)

 The Ford F150, released in 2012, offers superior towing capabilities.
 It has a wide variety of available models, cabs, box configurations, and equipment.
 With the integrated trailer brake controller, trailer tow mirrors, and rearview camera, you can make sure your truck is perfect for the job.

 All 4WD models also have neutral tow functionality and the Truck Apps feature on the LCD productivity screen allows customers to track and store information for individual trailers.
-The 2012 F150 has a maximum towing capacity of up to 11,300 lbs when properly equipped.

-Other features of the 2012 Ford F150
+Key features of the 2012 Ford F150

 • • Tuned shear-style body mounts help keep road vibration away from the vehicle body for a quiet and comfortable ride